Data Analysis for the Language Sciences

 throughout this project.
 Many thanks to my colleagues from the Digital Research Academy, Nick Bearman, Ben Golub, and Fritjof Lammers for their critical peer review and to my (former) students at the University of Cologne, Jan Hollmann, Rose Hörsting, Vijaya Lakshmi, Paula Raabe, Poppy Siahaan, Veronika Strobl, Clara Stumm, Katja Wiesner, and Isabel Zimmer, for their critical learner feedback.

-Special thanks also go out to the researchers whose works are used as case studies in this textbook, Sarah Schimke and Ewa Dąbrowska, and to Allison Horst whose beautiful and witty artworks illustrate many of the chapters of this textbook (e.g., Figure 1).
+Special thanks also go out to the researchers whose works are used as case studies in this textbook, in particular Sarah Schimke and Ewa Dąbrowska, and to Allison Horst whose beautiful and witty artworks illustrate many of the chapters of this textbook (e.g., Figure 1).

 In addition, I would like to thank everyone who has contributed and continues to contribute to my own data analysis learning journey.
 At the risk of forgetting someone, I would like to extend special thanks to Vaclav Brezina, Guillaume Desagulier, Stephanie Evert, Stefan Gries, Daniël Lakens, Natalia Levshina, Luke Tudge, the RLadies Stack group, the R